 Our curriculum goes beyond the theory of design—our students get their hands wet and their feet dirty.

-To learn more about how you can support civil and environmental engineering at Michigan Tech, contact:
+To learn more about how you can support civil, environmental, and geospatial engineering at Michigan Tech, contact:

 How You Can Help

 Aid students through scholarships, fellowships, and academic support in the Student Success Center.
 Ensure our graduates have a foundation built on exceptional engineering principles and practical knowledge, and open doors for educational and research opportunities.

 Safeguard the quality of our educational experience.
 Continue the legacy of producing world-class engineers.
 Help us maintain our rankings and honor the high standards set by faculty, staff, students, and alumni of the civil, environmental, and geospatial engineering programs.

 Enhance the hands-on learning environment you experience while studying at Michigan Tech.
 Contribute toward laboratory and equipment upgrades that will improve the stature of our program and lead students toward impactful careers.

 Equipment for Undergraduate Laboratory Facilities

 Laboratory facilities are a cornerstone of the department's curriculum.
 While other civil and environmental programs have moved away from lab experiences in recent years, we believe the lab component of the curriculum is critical and have placed even greater emphasis on maintaining well-equipped facilities.
 Our students gain hands-on experience in the lab, working with actual materials and performing experiments that reinforce concepts learned in the classroom.
 To continue developing civil, environmental, and geospatial engineers who have a deeper level of understanding, it is imperative that we replace and upgrade laboratory equipment.
 Your gift will help us keep the labs furnished with state-of-the-art, functional equipment.

 iDesign—International Senior Design